avaneev/a5hash/README.md

 resistance against the "blinding multiplication" occurring at some step.

-This test demonstrates that the `a5rand()` construct maintains approximately unbiased state and collision statistics close to that of uniform distribution, continuously, and for any initial seed.
-Additionally, the state variables follow same multi-lag auto-correlation statistics as uniformly random numbers (see the `count_indep()` function below).
+This test demonstrates that the `a5rand()` construct maintains approximately unbiased state and collision statistics close to those of uniform distribution, continuously, and for any initial seed.
+Additionally, the state variables follow the same multi-lag auto-correlation statistics as uniformly random numbers (see the `count_indep()` function below).

 ## State Uniformity Margin